Professional Agroforestry Consultants -- Hawaii

 Mike's comments sent Dave on a life-long quest in which he has logged countless hours working & learning on diverse farms & nurseries, doing habitat restoration, working in permaculture research gardens, learning about and employing traditional indigenous cultivation practices, and developing his own agroforestry sites with hundreds of uncommon species.

-It became clear to Dave that fighting the system will not create the solution we need.
+It became clear to Dave that fighting the system will not create the solutions we need.
 He dedicated himself to developing sustainable solutions that can overgrow our destructive and socially unjust systems.
 He took an offer to research no-input shade tolerant edible, medicinal, and spice plant polycultures at the Feral Farm in Rockport, WA, located in the North Cascades.

 After years gaining experience developing no/low input systems, Dave started his own research farm in Rockport, WA with the goal of developing function polycultures with common and uncommon species.
 He planted approximately 500 species on the land.
 He established a living mulch of red clover, hardy annual and perennial vegetables, and various grains sown according to the season with little need for weeding on 4 acres.
 Year-round salad greens packed with nutrition were possible without the use of a greenhouse despite the up to 6' of snowfall by growing site adapted plants.
 An example of changing one's palate instead of changing the environment to suit the trained palate.
 He gathered wild foods to supplement his diet and encourage health.